Kamlesh616/College_Event_Management/README.md

-College Event Management System (CEMS)
+College Event Management System (CEMS).

 A web-based application designed to manage college events, student registrations, and coordination tasks.
 This system provides different interfaces for administrators, staff, and students to ensure smooth event planning and execution.

 🚀 Features